 Moreover, the practice of spectacle – Plein's offering du jour – has been terrifically popular in light of the age of Instagram.
 Need I remind you of the Tommy Hilfiger carnival or Louis Vuitton's takeover of Rio or the Chanel space station, complete with a functioning rocket ship?

-Nonetheless, his shows have not always been entirely well-received.
-As Dan Thawley wrote for BoF this February, they "have become legendary for all the wrong reasons: they are aggressive, loud and unforgivingly late."
+Unsurprisingly, Plein's shows have not always been entirely well-received.
+As Dan Thawley wrote for BoF this February, the shows "have become legendary for all the wrong reasons: they are aggressive, loud and unforgivingly late."

-Once the show does start - roughly an hour past the call time for invited guests - you will regularly find on the runway the likes of Paris Hilton, shirtless male models (sometimes toting body paint and fake machine guns), ex-convict Jeremy Meeks (pictured above) might be in the mix, and other buzzy figures that most big-name fashion brands would opt out of casting regularly round out the line up.
+Once the show does start – roughly an hour past the call time for invited guests – you will regularly find on the runway the likes of Paris Hilton, shirtless male models (sometimes covered in body paint and toting fake machine guns), ex-convict Jeremy Meeks (pictured above) might be in the mix, and other buzzy figures that most big-name fashion brands would opt out of casting regularly round out the line up.

 Past presentations – which routinely take place in Milan (despite a sojourn to New York early this year) – have involved 18-wheeler monster trucks, "motorbikes, Ferraris, Lamborghinis and McLarens performing stunts and popping wheelies, pimped out with LEDs" (as WWD so aptly put it), Jet Skis, and even roller coasters.
 Do not forget, it is about the show for Plein, and he ensures that his are the biggest and the baddest.